yoshid8s/ca-manager-extended-unofficial/README.md

 * For CMS environments other than WordPress, there is the [Concrete CMS Minimal Implementation Plugin](https://github.com/yoshid8s/concrete-ca-manager).

-This implementation is an independent extension based on the official CA Manager (v0.4.3), and implements a contextual advertising system that links article CAs and ad delivery.
+This implementation is an unofficial extended version based on the official CA Manager (v0.4.3) provided by OP-CIP, with independent experimental features and practical WordPress enhancements.

+It includes a contextual advertising system that links article CAs and ad delivery.

 <br>
 While ad CAs are originally intended to be signed by advertisers,